faai2/Docker/README.md

-After setup see this (./docker-compose.yml) run this command docker compose up -d open ur browser and type your ip + port you should setup in dir /var/snap/docker/current/config/daemon.json (if u using docker snap) /etc/docker/daemon.json (if u using standar docker engine)
+After setup see this [docker-compose.yml](./docker-compose.yml)

+Run this command:

+docker compose up -d

+Open your browser and type your IP + port

+You should setup in directory:

+/var/snap/docker/current/config/daemon.json (if using Docker Snap)

+/etc/docker/daemon.json (if using standard Docker Engine)